 EQIP is the primary program, and then CSP takes conservation to the next level.
 As Jose explains, CSP is for farmers who have already completed a number of conservation projects and are seeking to build on them.

 Within EQIP and CSP, popular conservation practices for poultry farmers include those related to animal waste management, mortality, water management, stackhouses and energy.
+This means that if you include one of these elements in your poultry production, the NRCS may be able to turn this into a cost-share program, which saves you money and helps your farm.

-How to Apply for Cost-Share Programs:
+How to Apply for Cost-Share Programs for Poultry Production:

 - Go to your local USDA service center to get an account number.
 NRCS’s sister agency, the Farm Service Agency, will set this up for you. *Required documents to bring: plat sheet and deed of land (or lease agreement)